-National Human Development Report 2000
+Mongolia Human Development Report 2000

-The report suggests seven responsibilities of the state: protecting national security; nsuring human rights; establishing the rule of law; managing economic growth; protecting the environment; offering adequate social protection; and fostering the development of democracy.
+The report suggests seven responsibilities of the state: protecting national security; ensuring human rights; establishing the rule of law; managing economic growth; protecting the environment; offering adequate social protection; and fostering the development of democracy.